Richard Pilger: Early life and education

 Pilger was born in 1965.
 Pilger studied English and Philosophy at the University of Notre Dame from 1983 to 1987.
 In 1990, he earned a Juris Doctor from Indiana University Maurer School of Law in Bloomington, Indiana.

 Career

 After law school, Pilger clerked for James T. Moody, a United States District Court Judge.
 He joined the United States Department of Justice via the Attorney General's Honors Program.

-IRS alleged targeting controversy
+IRS targeting controversy

-Pilger was involved in the IRS targeting controversy, after being linked to Lois Lerner.
-In 2013, the United States Internal Revenue Service (IRS) revealed that it had selected conservative political groups applying for tax-exempt status for intensive scrutiny based on their names or political themes.
-Pilger in his capacity as the head of the Election Crimes Branch met with Exempt Organizations Unit director Lois Lerner in October 2010 to discuss the problems of tax exempt groups' spending in the upcoming 2010 midterm election.
-Subsequent congressional investigations, and a 2017 report by the Treasury Inspector General for Tax Administration found deficient IRS management practices, but no partisan targeting misconduct.
+In October 2010, Pilger met with IRS Exempt Organizations director Lois Lerner to discuss enforcement of campaign finance laws against tax-exempt organizations following the Citizens United decision.
+Pilger's email initiating the contact requested a "good IRS contact re criminal tax enforcement against tax exempt organizations."
+The House Oversight Committee characterized the meeting as the Justice Department seeking IRS assistance "in the criminal enforcement of campaign-finance laws against politically active nonprofits."
+Deputy Attorney General James M. Cole testified that there was nothing improper about the meeting.

+When the IRS targeting controversy became public in 2013, congressional investigators identified Pilger's 2010 communications with Lerner as evidence of early coordination between the agencies.
+The Justice Department's 2015 investigation found no evidence of criminal violations.